haproxytech/kubernetes-ingress/documentation/README.md

 #### Https

-- Annotation: `ssl-numproc`
-  - :information_source: recomended setup is using [nbthread](#number-of-threads) not `ssl-numproc`
-  - default value: number of procesors - computed from system
-  - limit max number of processes used for ssl termination
-  - process 1 is used only if max number of processes is 1
 - Annotation `ssl-redirect`
   - by default this is activated if tls key is provided
   - redirects http trafic to https